 Funders also avoid cases with claims against certain insurers.
 While some insurance companies settle fast, others fight every case tooth and nail.

 Involved Parties and Passengers

-Given how insurance policies work, the less passengers and the less damages to other parties the better.
+Given how insurance policies work, the fewer passengers and the less accumulated damages to other parties the better.

-If it is clear that the other vehicle was at fault, but you have many injured passenger in your vehicle, legal funding companies may not fund unless there is a large policy.
+If it is clear that the other vehicle was at fault, but you have many injured passengers in your vehicle, legal funding companies may not fund unless there is a large policy.

 The best way to think about this is that you are sharing the policy with all other involved parties.

 Other Traffic Accident Report Factors That Affect Legal Funding

 Before providing legal funding, companies also look at several other factors such as:

 - Accident location – legal funding companies are regulated in some states.
 If you live in or had an accident in a certain state, a funder may avoid funding your case or have certain restrictions.

 - Weather and other environmental factors – heavy weather can affect your case.
 Most statutes involve what a reasonable driver would do given current road conditions.
 Even if you are under the speed limit, an officer can cite you for high speed in poor conditions.